-The Board may wish to consider the request is consistent and compatible with the surrounding area and the potential impact of agritourism.
+The Board may wish to consider whether the requested rezoning action is consistent and compatible with the surrounding area.

 On January 10, 2022, the Planning and Zoning Board heard the request and unanimously recommended approval.

 Clerk to the Board Instructions: